endruchiu/ai-super-market/replit.md

 - **Product model** with both text and parsed numeric fields for prices and ratings to maintain data integrity while enabling calculations
 - **Shopping cart functionality** with session-based cart management
 - **Budget tracking system** with UserBudget model for spending limits and monitoring
+- **Purchase history tracking** with User, Order, OrderItem, and UserEvent models for AI-powered recommendations
+- **Deterministic product IDs** using blake2b hash (Title|SubCategory) for stability across restarts with BigInteger support
 - **Batch processing** for efficient data imports with commit batching every 100 records

 ### Data Processing